joshwcomeau/react-retro-hit-counter/README.md

 | --------- | ----------------- |
 | `number`  | `40`              |

-The height in pixels of each digit.
+The height, in pixels, of each digit.
+Not including `padding`.

 ![hits](./docs/demo-size.gif)